JuanMaParraU/a2a-mcp-langgraph-agent-local/blog.md

 #### **4. A2A Stack - Agent Communication Layer**

 The A2A stack wraps your agent to make it discoverable and communicable via the A2A protocol.
+It comprises three components:
+1. **HTTP Server** - Exposes agent via A2A protocol endpoints and handles agent discovery
+2. **Executor** - Manages task lifecycle, event streaming, and error handling
+3. **Agent Wrapper** - Adapts your agent implementation to A2A interface standards

 ##### Starlette HTTP Server